noahlearner/SimpleSitemap/README.md

-# Simple Sitemap 1.1.0
+# Simple Human Readable Sitemap 1

-Simple Sitemap automatically generates an XML [sitemap](http://www.sitemaps.org/) file for your Craft website.
+Based on Simple Sitemap 1.1.0 automatically generates an human readable [sitemap](http://www.sitemaps.org/) file for your Craft website.

 The generated sitemap is available at `/sitemap.xml` and contains a URL and last modified